symisc/sod/WebAssemby/README.md

 **AddOutputFilterByType DEFLATE application/wasm**

-For chrome users, you must test the model on actual Web server, whether served locally (i.e http://127.0.0.1) or remotely.
+For chrome users, you must test the model on an actual web server, whether served locally (i.e http://127.0.0.1) or remotely.
-This is due to the fact that chrome does not allow WebAssembly modules to be loaded directly from the file system ( Edge and Firefox does not have such issue).
+This is due to the fact that chrome does not allow WebAssembly modules to be loaded directly from the file system ( Edge and Firefox do not have such issue).